amaranth-lang/amaranth/doc/COMPAT_SUMMARY.md

 API change legend:
   - *id*: identical
-  - *obs*: removed or irreversibly changed with compatibility stub provided
+  - *obs*: removed or incompatibly changed with compatibility stub provided
-  - *obs →n*: removed or irreversibly changed with compatibility stub provided, use *n* instead
+  - *obs →n*: removed or incompatibly changed with compatibility stub provided, use *n* instead
-  - *brk*: removed or irreversibly changed with no replacement provided
+  - *brk*: removed or incompatibly changed with no replacement provided
-  - *brk →n*: removed or irreversibly changed with no replacement provided, use *n* instead
+  - *brk →n*: removed or incompatibly changed with no replacement provided, use *n* instead
   - *→n*: renamed to *n*
   - *⇒m*: merged into *m*
   - *a=→b=*: parameter *a* renamed to *b*